How Overmassive Black Holes Formed at Cosmic Dawn: Conclusion

-Our simulations show that the large $M_{\rm BH}/M_*$ of OBGs is due to initial suppression of SF by X-rays from the BH followed by expulsion of gas and dilution of metals by Pop III SNe, which delays the rapid buildup in mass of Pop II stars for about 100 Myr as shown in Figure~\ref{fig:SF}.
-Although the BH in our model formed from turbulent flows, this sequence of events would be expected for DCBHs forming by other means such as strong Lyman-Werner UV backgrounds \citep{ln06,wta08,rh09b,agarw12,latif13d,agarw14,pat23}, supersonic baryon motions relative to dark matter in halos \citep{hir17,srg17}, dynamical heating \citep{wise19},or dynamical friction heating \citep{Wu26}, not just synchronised halo pairs.
+Although the BH in our model formed from turbulent flows, this sequence of events would be expected for DCBHs forming by other means such as strong Lyman-Werner UV backgrounds \citep{bl03,ln06,wta08,rh09b,agarw12,latif13d,agarw14,pat23}, supersonic baryon motions relative to dark matter in halos \citep{hir17,srg17}, dynamical heating \citep{wise19},or dynamical friction heating \citep{Wu26}, not just synchronised halo pairs.
 Given that the numbers of OBGs found so far are consistent with previous estimates of DCBH number densities \citep{agarw14,hab16}, our simulations suggest that OBGs may be a natural phase of evolution in most DCBH hosting galaxies and reinforce the case for massive seeds for the first SMBHs in the Universe (see also \citealt{prole26}).
+Massive seeds would also introduce a characteristic "bump" in the SMBH mass function, $dN/dln M_{\rm BH}$ vs. $z$ \citep{jeon25b}, which may have been detected by GLIMPSE/JWST \citep{fei25}.
+We adopted Eddington-limited spherical Bondi-Hoyle accretion without including relative velocity, which may affect the mass accretion onto the black hole.
+However, the relative velocity of the black hole is of order 10 km/s, comparable to the sound speed, which can occasionally exceed this value due to energy deposition from the black hole.
+Therefore, we expect that neglecting the relative velocity does not significantly affect our main conclusions.